-LED Monkey’s Guide to Choosing the Right LED Colour Temperature
+How to Choose the Right LED Colour Temperature

 When you choose LEDs to light your home, what you’re actually choosing is energy-efficiency, longevity and versatility.
-You’re also choosing choice itself because, unlike conventional light bulbs, LEDs come in a wide variety of different colour temperatures.
-So, read on for the LED Monkey guide to choosing the right one for your needs.
+LEDs come in a number of colour temperatures, so read this LED Monkey guide to choosing the right one!

 Why Are LEDs Able to Generate Different Colours?

-Unlike the old-fashioned incandescent and halogen lightbulbs that can generate just one colour, LEDs are able to generate a multitude because of the materials they’re made from.
+Old-fashioned incandescent and halogen light bulbs can usually only generate one colour.
+However, LEDs are available in a multitude because of the materials they’re made from.

-Different combinations and levels of materials used in the manufacturing process result in different colour possibilities, so you’ll understand why certain LEDs come in a single colour, while others can recreate the entire colour spectrum.
+Different combinations and amounts of materials used in the manufacturing process will result in different colour possibilities.
+So, you’ll understand why certain LEDs come in a single colour, while others can recreate the entire colour spectrum.

-While there are no hard-and-fast rules to colour temperatures, here at LED Monkey, we generally categorise them as follows:
+While there are no hard-and-fast rules to the names of the colour temperatures, here at LED Monkey, we categorise them as follows:

 - Warm White – 2700 – 3000K